kent250/kent250/README.md

 ### Hey, I'm Shumbusho 👋🏽

 I'm a software developer with a knack for building strong back-end systems.
-Based in 🇷wanda, I'm passionate about creating amazing digital experiences.
+Based in Rwanda, I'm passionate about creating amazing digital experiences.

 - Check out my [website](https://www.shumbusho.rwegohub.com/) to learn more about me.